Skip to Content

 Next, it’s time to paint if you want to change the color of your cabinet.

-At this point, I have decided to make the existing cabinet look like it’s two separate pieces—a larger piece at the bottom and the apothecary cabinet at the top.
+At this point, I have decided to make the existing cabinet look like two separate pieces—a larger piece at the bottom and the apothecary cabinet at the top.

 I painted the bottom half one color and the top half a contrasting color.